Understand the Thermal Nature of Foods According to Chinese Medicine

 blog post understand thermal nature of food jennifer raye

 Identifying the thermal qualities of hot and cold is a fundamental distinction used during diagnosis and treatment in Traditional Chinese Medicine and Ayurveda.
-This observation of thermal nature also exists within other holistic medical systems like Western herbalism and ancient Greek medicine.
+This thermal observation also exists in other holistic medical systems, such as Western herbalism and ancient Greek medicine.

 Within these systems, foods, herbs, spices, and disease states are thought to have an overall cooling, neutral, or warming effect.
-While there are some differences between Chinese Medicine and Ayurveda in the exact categorization of each food, both can be correct within the context of their system.
+While there are some differences between Chinese Medicine and Ayurveda in the exact categorization of foods, both can be correct within their respective systems.
 For example, radishes are considered cooling in Chinese Medicine, but in Ayurveda, they are warming because they increase the digestive fire (agni).
 For the most part, though, these two systems align.

 Chinese Medicine Food Energetics